lostkagamine/AmongUsPlugin/README.md

-# Stellaron Lite for FINAL FANTASY XIV
+# Among Us Plugin for FINAL FANTASY XIV
-*FFXIV development envronment*

-Jumping-off point for the porting of Stellaron modules to standalone plugins.
-It's not like this matters to anyone else because I'm the only person who can write full Stellaron modules anyway.
+*Stellaron Lite version of the Among Us module for FFXIV*

+Plays the Among Us 'body found' sound whenever the words 'among us' appear in a story textbox.